ricardoconstantinoferreira/LoginByTaxvat/README.md

 ## Extensibility

-Extension developers can interact with the Ferreira_LoginByTaxvat module.
+Extension developers can interact with the RCFerreira_LoginByTaxvat module.
 For more information about the Magento extension mechanism, see [Magento plug-ins](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/plugins.html).

-[The Magento dependency injection mechanism](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Ferreira_LoginByTaxvat module.
+[The Magento dependency injection mechanism](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/depend-inj.html) enables you to override the functionality of the RCFerreira_LoginByTaxvat module.

 ### Layouts